Study Finds Best Filler for Chinese Patients

 Experienced doctors know that patients need tailored treatment plans.
 The best way to get the most effective treatment is to discuss a patient’s expectations and goals for receiving any kind of facial rejuvenation, so that a personalized treatment plan can be administered based on the patient’s age, skin type, the severity of the issues being treated, and many more factors.
 But, what if there is more to determining the best treatment for your patients?

 Finding the right filler

 While there is a distinct and obvious difference between the kinds of wrinkles and lines that are most effectively treated certain fillers, there is also a difference in effectiveness even amongst dermal filler products.
-With such a large variety of products available to choose from, including popular brands such as Juvederm, Restylane, fillers family from Radiesse, and fillers made by Sculptra, to name a few, it can sometimes be a challenge to know which cosmetic injectable will be the right fit for any given patient.
+With such a large variety of products available to choose from, including popular brands such as Juvederm, Restylane, Radiesse`s fillers line, and fillers from Sculptra, to name a few, it can sometimes be a challenge to know which cosmetic injectable will be the right fit for any given patient.
 The thickness of the product, the concentration of the active ingredient, and the technology used to produce the gel are all factors that can determine which product will be the most effective on a specific issue.
 When it comes to the patient, their age, the severity of their lines or wrinkles, and even their ethnicity may play a role in which product will give them the best results.

 Juvederm vs. Restylane